EgorKluch/ai-workflow/README.md

 4. **runSessionIteration**: Execute selected processes (only if no critical blockers)
 5. **updateSession**: Save progress, manage blockers, and update context
 6. **planSessionIteration**: Determine next cycle with re-evaluation of blockers
-7. Repeat until goal achievement (qualityAssurance process confirms completion)
+7. Repeat until goal achievement (final validation processes confirm completion)

 **Blocker Integration**: Progress is blocked until critical issues are resolved, preventing wasted implementation effort.

 ### Key Processes

 The system requires these processes in `config/config.yaml`:
-- **qualityAssurance**: Final validation process that can terminate workflow
+- **Validation processes**: Final validation processes that can terminate workflow
-- **codeImplementation**: Main development implementation process
+- **Implementation processes**: Main development implementation processes
 - Additional domain-specific processes as needed

 **Note**: Blocker detection is integrated directly into `planSessionIteration` as the sole blocker detection mechanism, eliminating the need for a separate `blockerAnalysis` process.